emilioziniades/favia/README.md

 `favia build` builds a bundle of html, css and static files to be served.

-`favia dev` runs a development server listening for changes and rebuilding.
+`favia develop` runs a development server listening for changes and rebuilding.

 You can specify whether you want the output to be verbose, which changes the log level. `favia -v build` includes debug logs, whilst `favia -vv build` includes trace logs.
 It defaults to info level logs.